How to Watch Yankees vs Twins – Wednesday, September 17, 2025

 Explain: Pitchers that are underperforming should be expected to pitch better going forward, which can create value on K prop Overs if the lines are too heavily weighing the lucky, to-date underperformance.

-Ryan McMahon has primarily hit in the top-half of the batting order this year (63% of the time), but he is projected to bat 7th in the batting order in this matchup.
+Paul Goldschmidt has primarily hit in the top-half of the lineup this year (76% of the time), but he is penciled in 6th in the lineup in this matchup.

 Explain: The lower in the order a player bats, the fewer plate appearances he will get and the fewer opportunities he will get to hit the Over for every market.
 A player who hits lower in the order than he normally does may provide extra value opportunity since the market may be based on him hitting higher.